Proposal (1066) to South American Classification Committee

 “Only the coronal patch (or crest) is colored in males of the genus, not the entire crown.
 Under normal field conditions the color is actually barely visible.
 We thus suggest a sight modification of each species’ English name so as to indicate that the color does not encompass the entire crown (as for example, in the White-crowned and Blue-crowned Manakins).

 “The use of ‘crest’ in bird names typically refers to head plumage that is elevated above or behind the crown, not an erectile crown patch.
 For example, birds in the SACC area with “crested” in their names include the Crested-Tinamous, Crested Guan, Wire-crested Thorntail, Rufous-crested Coquette, Erect-crested Penguin, Crested Eagle, Crested Owl, Crested Quetzal, Crimson-crested Woodpecker, Hairy-crested Antbird, Crested Gallito, Crested Hornero, Black-crested Tit-Tyrant, Crested Doradito, Crested Black-Tyrant, Plush-crested Jay, Crested Ant-Tanager, Flame-crested Tanager, Crested Finch, Black-crested Finch, Red-crested Cardinal, etc.).
-In other cases, when the crested is not normally held erect, at least one can see the flattened crest because of its color or elongated feathers, which may alter the head profile (e.g., Red-crested Cotinga, Long-crested Pygmy-Tyrant, White-crested Elaenia).
+In other cases, when the crest is not normally held erect, at least one can see the flattened crest because of its color or elongated feathers, which may alter the head profile (e.g., Red-crested Cotinga, Long-crested Pygmy-Tyrant, White-crested Elaenia).
 On the other hand, I can think of at least three cases that are reasonably comparable to Heterocercus: Saffron-crested Tyrant-Manakin, Orange-crested Flycatcher and Crested Oropendola.

 “From at least 1929 (Hellmayr) through Meyer de Schauensee (1966, 1970) through at least 1986 (Hilty, Colombia), these species were known as ‘crowned’ manakins.
 50+ years of stability.
-Then, after Ridgely and Tudor (1989) many sources adopted ‘crested’ but many did not (e.g., Restall et al. 2006, Schulenberg et al. Peru 2007, Herzog et al. Bolivia 2016, Dickinson-Christidis 2014), including SACC.
+Then, after Ridgely and Tudor (1989), many sources adopted ‘crested’, but many did not (e.g., Restall et al. 2006, Schulenberg et al. Peru 2007, Herzog et al. Bolivia 2016, Dickinson-Christidis 2014), including SACC.
 What a mess.
 All because of what I consider an unusual interpretation of what a ‘crest’ is in birds.

 Comments from Mario Cohn-Haft (guest voter): “NO on calling the Heterocercus manakins “crested”.
 A crest is almost always imagined as being a notable projection on the top or back of the head of a bird, visible in profile, even in silhouette.
 In tyrannoids, on the other hand, the “semi-concealed crown patch” (also sometimes called ‘coronal" = crown = “-vertex" of their scientific names), such as found in these guys, is such a familiar wording and phenomenon that it’s practically an expectation.
 It’s true that there are plenty of examples of crown and crest being used in common names in inconsistent and conflicting ways, so it’s certainly not a huge issue.
 But I can’t see any advantage in calling these crests, let alone going out of the way to change long-established names that were actually better than the ‘newbies’.